michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 8. And he said, Which way shall we go up?
 And he answered, The way through the wilderness of Edom.

-9. So the king of Israel went, and the king of Judah, and the king of Edom: and they fetched a compass of seven days’ journey: and there was no water for the host, and for the cattle that followed them.that…: Heb. at their feet
+9. So the king of Israel went, and the king of Judah, and the king of Edom: and they fetched a compass of seven days’ journey: and there was no water for the host, and for the cattle that followed them.

 10. And the king of Israel said, Alas! that the Lord hath called these three kings together, to deliver them into the hand of Moab!